amaurits/CoveringMuslimsBook/content/information/authors/Maurits/index.md

 date: "2021-12-20"
 draft: false
 excerpt: Not sure where this text is used.
-subtitle: "Maurits is Associate Professor of Government at William & Mary.
+subtitle: "\n\nMaurits is Associate Professor of Government at William & Mary.
 Click for more info."
-title: "A. Maurits van der Veen\n\n""
+title: "A. Maurits van der Veen"
 weight: 2
 ---